-The IRS annual limit for TSP contributions as of 2019 is \$19,000.
+The IRS annual limit for TSP contributions as of 2020 is \$19,500.
 Participants may be eligible to make additional "catch-up" contributions to boost their savings, beginning the year they turn 50.
-These contributions are not matched by USPS and are limited to \$6,000 for 2019.
+These contributions are not matched by USPS and are limited to \$6,500 for 2020.
 Carriers covered by the Civil Service Retirement System (CSRS) still may join TSP, but do not receive a matching contribution from USPS.
-Nevertheless, they can keep more of what they save because the TSP's administrative costs are lower than those of similar plans.

-In 2018, the TSP charged participants an average net administrative expense of 40 cents per \$1,000 invested.
+Nevertheless, they can save on taxes and keep more of what they save because the TSP's administrative costs are lower than those of similar plans.
+In 2019, the TSP charged participants an average net administrative expense of 42 cents per \$1,000 invested.

-Your TSP account does not expire when you separate from federal service.
-You still can change your investment mix while your account continues to accumulate earnings; you can even transfer IRAs and retirement plans into the TSP.
+TSP accounts do not go away when letter carriers separate from federal service.
+Letter carriers can stay invested in the TSP and can change their investment mix while their account continues to accumulate earnings; they can even transfer IRAs and other retirement plans into the TSP.

-Since enactment of the TSP Modernization Act on Sept.
-15, you now have more flexible withdrawal options when you leave federal service, such as multiple single withdrawals and the ability to change the frequency and the amount of installment payments at any time during the year.
+Since enactment of the TSP Modernization Act in September 2019, letter carriers now have more flexible withdrawal options when they leave federal service, such as multiple one-time withdrawals and the ability to change the frequency and the amount of installment payments at any time during the year.
 Explore these options and more in the booklet Withdrawing from Your TSP Account for Separated and Beneficiary Participants, available on tsp.gov.